Dropbox for Business

 With Smart Sync, you can see and seamlessly access all the content you have in your Dropbox, right from your desktop, without worrying about local hard drive space.
 Files and folders take up practically no space on the local device until they’re needed, and they can be accessed with a simple click.

 Since your account will be off-boarded to a free or basic account when you graduate, we recommend that you copy it into a personal Dropbox account or other storage option and take it with you.
-NOTE: You won't lose your data but because the basic Dropbox quota is 2GB, anything over that amount will need to be moved to another storage location.

 Linked Personal Accounts at Graduation